wp-plugins/shareyourcart/readme.txt

-=== ShareYourCart - Increase your social media exposure by 10%! for WP e-Commerce, eShop, WP eStore, wpStoreCart and others ===
-Plugin Name: ShareYourCart - Increase your social media exposure by 10%! for WP e-Commerce, eShop, WP eStore, wpStoreCart and others
+=== ShareYourCart - Increase your social media exposure by 10%! for WP e-Commerce, eShop, WP eStore and others === Plugin Name: ShareYourCart - Increase your social media exposure by 10%! for WP e-Commerce, eShop, WP eStore, wpStoreCart and others
 Contributors: barandisolutions
 Donate link: http://www.shareyourcart.com/
 Tags: twitter, Facebook, tweet, affiliate, button, social, discount, coupon Requires at least: 3.0
 Tested up to: 3.2.1
-Stable tag: 1.4
+Stable tag: 1.4.1

 Increase by 10% the number of Facebook shares and Twitter tweets that your customers do about your business.
 This means ShareYourCart™ helps you get more customers by motivating satisfied customers to talk with their friends about your products.